RoseEden30/TextureDownscaler/README.md

 SKSE plugin that lowers Skyrim's video memory usage by loading textures at a smaller size.

-Textures ship as a stack of images, each half the size of the one above.
-This plugin skips the top of the stack, so a 4096 texture loaded at 1024 uses a sixteenth of the memory.
+A .dds file holds a stack of images, each one half the size of the one above.
+This plugin skips the top of the stack and hands the game the level below, so a 4096 texture loaded at 1024 takes a sixteenth of the memory.
 Nothing is resampled and no file on disk is touched.

 Needs Skyrim SE, AE or VR, [SKSE64](https://skse.silverlock.org/) and [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
 On VR, the [VR Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/58101) is required, and the plugin is untested there.

 ## Presets

 The installer offers four starting points.
-Each one is just a settings file, so you can edit it afterwards.
+Each one is only a settings file, so nothing stops you editing it afterwards.

 | Preset | Diffuse | Other types |
 |---|---|---|